 Having a kilometer long ship with an anti-matter reaction drive and a fusion reactor stranded in Orbit alone is a huge nightmare inducing though.

-The base requires a large number of logistic personal to stay operational.
+The base requires a large number of logistics personnel to stay operational.
 Fixing and maintaining machinery and computers, cleaning air filters, operating the reactor, operating the communication systems, repairing and maintaining structures and many more jobs must be filled.
-This raises the question how many of these people were on the side of the science personal who helped the Na'vi and are now trapped on the planet?
+This raises the question how many of these people were on the side of the science personnel who helped the Na'vi and are now trapped on the planet?

 There are also a large number of miners, which might not be all too happy about having lost their jobs and being trapped on the planet.

-The armed security personal was actually necessary to protect the entire base from wildlife.
+The armed security personnel was actually necessary to protect the entire base from wildlife.
 Including all kinds flying monstrosities who would eat humans for breakfast.
-Overall being the only thing standing between the none military personal and the rest of the entire ecosphere.
-They also secured flight sectors for the Valkyrie shuttles to land.
-Which adds to the problem of bringing the next 1200 people coming over the next 6 years planetside.
+Really they're the only thing standing between the non-military personal and the rest of the entire ecosphere.
+They also secured flight sectors for the Valkyrie shuttles to land, which adds to the problem of bringing the next 1200 people coming over the next 6 years planetside.

 The planet's extremely resilent plant life was prevented from overgrowing the entire base and destroying its structures by burning everything down around the base wall with acid on a regular basis.
 Said acid being a byproduct of the mining.
 Without the mining, there is no acid.
 Without acid, the plant life will destroy the only shelter the humans have.